ajflexxx/bmad-method-guide/12-bmad-templates-reference.md

 - Some use special prefixes: `{{iso_timestamp}}` for dates
 - Avoid ambiguity
 - Document expected values

+**Important distinction:**
+- Template variables use double braces: `{{variable_name}}`
-- Can use dot notation in output paths: `qa.qaLocation` references config values
+- Config references use dot notation WITHOUT braces: `qa.qaLocation`
+- Config values are resolved from core-config.yaml by tasks, not template processing

 ## Template-Workflow Integration